 Here are the files that you can download:

 Here are the next steps:

-4. Sew the body of the doll – the front part to the back part, while placing the already ready arms on their places while sewing the doll body.
+4. Sew the body of the doll – the front part to the back part, while placing the ready arms on their places while sewing the doll body.
 This will be easier and also much more durable in time compared to sewing the doll arms with needle and thread afterwards.

 8. Place the hair and sew tightly with needle and thread in similar to the yarn color.

 It’s best if the wool you have is on the skeins, not balls, so you don’t have to unroll it.